dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.2.1 =
+1. Added the parent theme license in the readme file.
+2. Changed the tested up to in style.css and a readme file.
 = 1.2 =
 1. Implement the Accessibility including skip to content and keyboard navigation.
 2. Changed the screenshot image.